Rules & Procedures

 1. Thesis Defense

 - The thesis advisor sets the date of the defense in consultation with the student and the committee members.
-The advisor then notifies the department chair and school dean, in writing, about the details (student’s name, title and abstract of the thesis, date and place of the defense) for the announcement of the defense.
+The advisor then notifies the department chair and school dean, in writing, about the details (student’s name, title and abstract of the thesis, date and place of the defense) relevant to the announcement of the defense.

 - The thesis defense should be public and the date shall be announced by the concerned school dean at least two weeks in advance.